EtorixDev/questify/README.md

     - Alert Sound
         - Pick a default Discord sound to play when new Quests are fetched, or provide a custom audio URL.
 The audio must be hosted on a domain whitelisted by the Vencord CSP, such as `catbox`.
         - If the provided URL is not on a supported domain, you will receive an error.
 If it *is* on a supported domain, but the audio file is invalid, it will silently fail.
 To ensure your audio file plays fine, click the audio preview button in the plugin settings.
+        - Chose a volume from 0-100 for the alert sound.
 4. Restyle Quests
     - Highlight Quests with optional theme colors for visibility.
     - Unclaimed / Claimed / Ignored / Expired